 Once you have made up your plan, you might like to share it with others.
 This will help them know what is important to you, as well as support you to put them into action.

-Download and print out our TLC for beginners action template and fill it out to get your TLC started!
+Download a copy of this factsheet and our TLC for beginners action template and fill it out to get your TLC started!

 For citing purposes:

 Cheong-Clinch, C. & Tune In Not Out.
 (2020).
 Self-care for beginners. [factsheet]. http://www.tuneyourmood.com/useful-stuff/